How to Easily Remove Streaks from Stainless Steel

 • Never spray cleaner or polish directly onto the appliance.
 This over-applies the product and creates a thick, sticky buildup that attracts dust.
 Always apply the product to your cloth first.

 • For tough water spots around a sink, make a paste of water and Bar Keepers Friend powder.
 Apply with a damp sponge, gently rub with the grain for 30 seconds, and rinse immediately and thoroughly.
-It’s an acid, so don’t let it sit.
+It is an acid, so do not let it sit.

 Frequently Asked Questions